rian39/socl923/log.md

 ## Thu 02 Feb 2017 15:54:28 GMT
 - item for fake news discussion: http://motherboard.vice.com/read/big-data-cambridge-analytica-brexit-trump.
 Don't want to fox them with the complexity of fake news, but it does add a different perspective on it.

+## Thu 09 Feb 2017 13:08:49 GMT
+- TODO: check all groups have their url on the moodle
+- TODO: check Miriam is ok for tomorrow
+- TODO: email group about late start for class
+- changed a few things in week 4